meeree/RayTracingPosters/README.md

 # "Stella Corris" Fractal

-I came up with this fractal back in 2016 ([first try rendering](https://youtu.be/gbqG23NxaAY?si=zRkwD5SSsJEuIC2b), [second try, a year later](https://www.youtube.com/watch?v=I6SrVbbiJyw)).
-It turns out to be an example of a "hyper-complex fractal."
+I came up with this fractal back in 2016 ([first try rendering](https://youtu.be/gbqG23NxaAY?si=zRkwD5SSsJEuIC2b), using a bunch of 2D slices in X-Y-Z, [second try, a year later](https://www.youtube.com/watch?v=I6SrVbbiJyw), using marching cubes and random triangles).
+It turns out to be an example of a "[hyper-complex fractal](http://www.bugman123.com/Hypercomplex/)."

-With my code here, I can explore it in much better detail:
+With my ray-tracing code here, I can explore it in much better detail:

 ![image info](stella_map.jpg)